Inference on the structure of gene regulatory networks: Novel related mathematical results

 \subsection{Use partially observed {ODE} to infer {GRN} structure with phenotype data}

 Consider an unknown GRN with phenotype $V_0$ and genes $V_1,\ldots,V_n$.
 Assume the GRN is a DAG.
 We can intervene with any genes, but we can only measure the phenotype on bulk level, not the genes.
 We assume there is a directed path from each $V_i$ to $V_0$, and there is no edge starting from $V_0$.
 Denote the levels of $V_0,V_1,\ldots,V_n$ by $x_0(t),x_1(t),\ldots,x_n(t)$, and assume they satisfy a linear ODE system.
-There is a partial order on $V_0,V_1,\ldots,V_n$, associated with edges in this DAG.
-We can extend it into a total order and reorder the genes, so that in the linear ODE system $\mathrm{d}\vec{x}/\mathrm{d}t=A\vec{x}+\vec{b}$, $A$ is upper-triangular.
+There is a partial order on $V_0,V_1,\ldots,V_n$, associated with edges in this DAG: if there is an edge $V_i\to V_j$, then stipulate that $V_i>V_j$.
+By the order-extension principle, we can extend it into a total order.
+We can reorder the genes by this total order, so that in the linear ODE system $\mathrm{d}\vec{x}/\mathrm{d}t=A\vec{x}+\vec{b}$, $a_{ij}>0$ means $i<j$, and $A$ is upper-triangular \cite{takeuti2013axiomatic}.
 This means there is no edge from $V_i$ to $V_j$ if $i<j$.
 The diagonal elements of $A$ are the degradation rates, which are negative.
-Therefore, the linear system has a unique fixed point $-A^{-1}\vec{b}$, which is stable.
+Therefore, the linear system is sign stable \cite{bone1988qualitative}, so that the unique fixed point $-A^{-1}\vec{b}$ is stable.

 Assume the system starts from the fixed point, and each time, we intervene with the value of one gene $V_i$.
 This means that $\vec{x}(0)=-A^{-1}\vec{b}+\vec{\delta}_i$, where $\vec{\delta}_i$ is a zero vector except its $i$th component.
 After the intervention, we can observe how $x_0(t)$ changes.
 Here we need to assume that the interventions added on different genes only change the initial values $x_i(0)$, but not system parameters $\{a_{ij}\}$ and $\{b_i\}$.
 We consider a question: based on only $x_0(t)$ under different interventions, can we partially infer the DAG?
-Surprisingly, the answer is yes.
+Surprisingly, the answer is yes (theoretically).
 We can determine whether a gene $V_i$ is an ancestor of another gene $V_j$.

 Assume the diagonal elements of $A$ are different.
 Then the solution of $x_0$ is

 where the coefficients $c_i$ and $d$ depend on $A,\vec{b},\vec{x}(0)$.
 Assume in $V_0,V_1,\ldots,V_n$, the descendants of $V_i$ are $V_0,V_1,\ldots,V_{i-1}$.
 Since we start from the fixed point, except that $V_i$ is perturbed, those $V_j$ with $j>i$ shall be fixed, and the solution of $x_0$ is